 Authorized by §322 of the Robert T. Stafford Act as amended by §104 of the Disaster Mitigation Act of 2000 (DMA 2000), 44 CFR Part 201, Hazard Mitigation Planning, establishes criteria for developing state and local hazard mitigation plans.
-This act required states and counties to have approved hazard mitigation plans to receive Pre-Disaster Mitigation funding.
+This act required states and counties to have approved hazard mitigation plans to receive mitigation funding.

 Hazard mitigation is action taken to permanently reduce or eliminate long-term risk from the effects of natural hazards.
 Mitigation actions like prevention or reduction of loss differs from short-term preparedness, emergency response, recovery measures, and risk-spreading measures such as insurance.

 The purpose of long-term multi-hazard mitigation is twofold:

 - To protect people and structures from damage

 - To minimize the costs of disaster response and recovery

 On October 27, 2004, Hawaiʻi’s first approved State Multi-Hazard Mitigation Plan went into effect.
 The 2010 update became effective on October 4, 2010.
 The 2013 update became effective on August 19, 2013 and the 2018 update became effective on October 2, 2018.